top of page

 The interview takes place in my clinic (e.g., face to face) or via telehealth (secure video platform).
 Depending in the type of assessment the interview takes 2 to 3.5 hours.

 It is natural to worry about completing the forms and want to get "everything" in there.
 Please consider that I do not need extensive information and the forms are a guide to get me started.
-Bullet points in completely the forms are fine.
-I will ask you everything I need to know during the interview.
+Bullet points are fine as I will ask you everything I need to know during the interview.

-After your interview, you will be emailed additional online assessments within 1-2 days that need to be completed within 1-2 weeks.
+After your interview, you will be emailed additional online assessments within a week that have a completion time frame (e.g., 2 weeks).

-Reports are very detailed and consist of background information, test scores, interpretation of results, recommendations for treatment, and any relevant diagnoses.
-They are approximately 12 to 20 pages long and can be passed on to relevant people to aid in treatment (e.g., schools, universities, workplaces, NDIS).
+Reports are generally very detailed and consist of background information (e.g., mental health history, family environment growing up, education and career etc), test scores, interpretation of results, recommendations for treatment, and any relevant diagnoses.
+They are approximately 20 to 35 pages long, depending on the type of assessment.

 NDIS/NDIA